FSeneve/FSeneve/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Francis Seneve
 ======================================================================================================================================

-Full Stack Web Developer
+Software Engineer
 ------------------------

-I'm a Full Stack Developer currently working with React.js, Node.js, Python, Django, Django Rest Framework, PostgreSQL.
+I'm a Software Engineer currently working with React.js, Node.js, Python, Django, Django Rest Framework, PostgreSQL.
 I always like working in 🐧️Linux Environment.
 I'm a knowledge seeker & I love to learn new 💻 Technologies. 🔭 I’m currently looking for new opportunities as software engineer 👯

 * 🌍  I'm based in Libreville
 * ✉️  You can contact me at [francisseneve@gmail.com](mailto:francisseneve@gmail.com)